dillonzq/LoveIt/README.md

 [params]
  home_mode = "post" # post or other
 ```
+# Add logo and cover for SEO

+Add a logo image (127x40) and a cover image (800x600).
+This images are used for SEO.

 # Questions, ideas, bugs, pull requests?
 All feedback is welcome!
-Head over to the [issue tracker](https://github.com/fastbyte01/KeepIt/issues).
+Head over to the [issue tracker](https://github.com/Fastbyte01/KeepIt/issues).

 # License
 LeaveIt is licensed under the MIT license.
 Check the LICENSE file for details.